jake-chipps/friendometer/_docs/guides/ledger-guide.md

 pin on the Circuit Playground.

 I put tracing paper over my visual narrative so as not to have to start over if I made a mistake.
-I stated by drawing where I wanted the three LEDs to be placed.
+I started by drawing where I wanted the three LEDs to be placed.
 I then decided that I wanted all of my lines to go to the bottom of the paper so that I can connect the circuit playground at the bottom.
 To further simplify the circuit design, I drew the positive lines first.
 I decided to make